moatorres/node-design/design-patterns/adapter-class-01.md

 module.exports = new LocalStorage()
 ```

-We can then use our `adapter` as follows:
+We can then use our `LocalStorage` as follows:

 ```js
 const localStorage = require('./localStorage')